tangcy98/git-training/README.md

 # git-training
-A repo for training how to use git correctly
+- This is a repo for training how to use git correctly.

+The outputs in src/main.cpp reflect the basic info of the repo.